turingschool-examples/frontend-mod-1-prework/day_2/questions.md

 6. What are the boolean values in JavaScript?

-**Boolean values**: are used when two data types, called operands, are compared to each other which results in a statement that is either true or false.
-Operators include the following:
+⋅⋅⋅**Boolean values**: are used when two data types, called operands, are compared to each other which results in ⋅⋅⋅a statement that is either true or false.
+Operators include the following:⋅

  * **IS EQUAL TO**: `==`,
  * **IS NOT EQUAL TO**: `!=`,